Intestinal Obstruction Treatments

 Other treatments may include:

-- Medications: Your physician may change any medications that are causing low motility, and prescribe pain medication, antibiotics to treat any infection and medication that helps increase the contractions in your intestines.
+- Medications: Your physician may change any medications that are causing low motility.
+He or she may also prescribe pain medication, antibiotics to treat any infection, or medication that helps increase the contractions in your intestines.

 - Surgery: In serious cases, you may need surgery to remove the blockage and fix any damage to the intestinal tissue.
 Minimally invasive surgery may be performed during a colonoscopy.